toaderflorin/florintoader/_posts/2018-03-10-anti-matter.markdown

 ![crowd](/images/laplacian.svg){:class="img-responsive"}

-Putting it all together, and assuming that our electron sits in an electric potential well V (like what we find around a nucleus) we get:
+Putting it all together and assuming that our electron sits in an electric potential well V (like what we find around a nucleus), we get:

 ![crowd](/images/schrodinger2.svg){:class="img-responsive"}